synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 The Destination contract is used for receiving messages from other chains.
 It relies on Notary-signed statements to get the truthful states of the remote chains.
 These states are then used to verify the validity of the messages sent from the remote chains.
-The Destination is responsible for the following:
-1. Accepting the Attestations from the local Inbox contract.
-2. Using these Attestations to execute the messages (see parent `ExecutionHub`).
-3. Passing the Agent Merkle Roots from the Attestations to the local LightManager contract, if deployed on a non-Synapse chain.
-4. Keeping track of the remote domains GasData submitted by Notaries, that could be later consumed by the local [GasOracle](#gas-oracle-smart-contract) contract.

 ### Digital Signatures
 Digital Signatures are a fundamental tool used in cryptography that allows for proving that a specific actor signed